Scientists remove 98 ‘murder hornets’ in Washington state

-SPOKANE — Scientists removed 98 so-called murder hornets from a nest discovered near the Canadian border in Washington state over the weekend, including 13 that were captured live in a net, the state Department of Agriculture said Monday.
+SPOKANE, Wash.
+(AP) — Scientists removed 98 so-called murder hornets from a nest discovered near the Canadian border in Washington state over the weekend, including 13 that were captured live in a net, the state Department of Agriculture said Monday.

 The other 85 Asian giant hornets were vacuumed into a special container when the first nest discovered on U.S. soil was eradicated on Saturday, the agency said.

-“The eradication went very smoothly,” managing entomologist Sven Spichiger said in a news release.
+“The eradication went very smoothly,” managing entomologist Sven Spichiger said in a press release.
 “This is only the start of our work to hopefully prevent the Asian giant hornet from gaining a foothold in the Pacific Northwest.

 “We suspect there may be more nests in Whatcom County,” Spichiger said.